Executive Director

 Staff photo - Louis Everuss

-Dr Louis Everuss is a Research Associate and Coordinator at the Hawke EU Jean Monnet Centre of Excellence, University of South Australia, where he has previously lectured in sociology.
+Dr Louis Everuss is a Research Associate and Coordinator at the UniSA Jean Monnet Centre of Excellence, University of South Australia, where he lectures in sociology.
 Dr Everuss’ primary research interests are located in the sociological study of mobilities, migration, globalization, political and media communication and climate change.
 His work has studied how systems of mobility are incorporated into representations of sovereign outsiders, and how public opinions of climate change are impacted by national context.
-His work has been accepted for publication or published in Political Geography the Journal of Sociology, Applied Mobilities and the Blackwell Encyclopedia of Sociology and featured in Nature Climate Change.
+His work has been accepted published in Political Geography the Journal of Sociology, Applied Mobilities and Distinktion: Journal of Social Theory and featured in Nature Climate Change.

-In 2017 Dr Everuss was appointed as coordinator of the Hawke EU Centre.
+Since 2017 Dr Everuss was acted as coordinator of UniSA's Jean Monnet activities, funded through the ERASMUS+ Program of the EU.
 In this role Dr Everuss has facilitated significant EU focused public events and research activities.
 These include international summits on migration and refugee policy, as well as seminars and workshops examining urban mobilities, disasters, and the social impacts of modern robotics and AI.
 In 2018 Dr Everuss worked as part of an international team to develop successful grant applications under the EU’s Erasmus+ Programme to establish a Jean Monnet Network and Jean Monnet Centre of Excellence at the University of South Australia.
 As Coordinator and Research Associate of these Jean Monnet Actions, Dr Everuss continues to work on building EU-Australia networks and facilitating EU focussed research activities.

 Senior Research Associate